RandyGaul/cute_framework/doc/protocol.md

 application id   uint64_t   User chosen value to identify the game.
 ```

 This buffer is constructed locally inside both the client and the server for each packet received or sent.
-The `version info` and the `application id` do not change frequently, and can be static un-changing memory.
 The `packet type` byte should be read from the packet and copied in front of the Associated Data buffer used by the AEAD.

 ## Unencrypted Packets